mbonnic-psx/unity-game-project-payday/README.md

 ## Developer Notes:

 **Some Assets in this project is not my own.
 For credits to these assets check the game page on Itch.io [https://fwitbees.itch.io/payday](https://fwitbees.itch.io/payday)**

-## License
-All Rights Reserved © 2025 Matthew Bonnichsen
-This repository contains assets and builds for demonstration and portfolio use only.
-No code, audio, or visual content may be reused or modified without explicit permission.